SA01/spark-custom-datasource-tutorial/README.md

 - **Introduction to Custom Data Sources**: Learn the fundamentals of creating custom data sources in Apache Spark.
 - **Implementing a JDBC Read-Only Data Source**: Step-by-step instructions for building a JDBC read-only data source, including reading data from external databases.
-- **Code and Configuration**: Practical examples and configurations to implement this data source in Spark projects.
+- **Code and Configuration**: Code examples to demonstrate the concepts.
-- **Optimization Tips**: Best practices for optimizing data retrieval and performance using custom data sources in Spark.

 The code in this repository allows you to follow along with the examples in the article and provides hands-on experience in developing a custom data source for Spark.